-Working collaboratively with colleagues in the firm’s tax-exempt organizations and nonprofit institutions practice, we regularly assist hospitals and health systems and other clients that are nonprofit entities and tax-exempt organizations in navigating the often complex requirements of the tax code and applicable health care laws.
+Working collaboratively with colleagues in the firm’s Nonprofit Organizations practice, we regularly assist hospitals, health systems, and other nonprofit entities and tax-exempt organizations in navigating the complex requirements of the tax code and applicable health care laws.
 Corporate matters range from forming a new entity and obtaining tax-exemption; to mergers and acquisitions, joint ventures, and strategic affiliations with both nonprofit and for-profit entities; to the creation of organizational and transactional structures to achieve complex fundraising and operational goals; to converting to for-profit status.
 Such matters include fundraising, applicable public support tests, permissible lobbying activities, avoiding excess benefit transactions, use of bond-financed facilities, political activities, investment of endowment funds, and other matters unique to exempt organizations.

 Administrative Litigation and Government Challenges

-The firm represents hospital and health systems as well as health care trade associations and their members in connection with rulemaking and adjudications before state and federal administrative agencies and in connection with challenges to agency actions brought in state and federal courts.
-Our health care practice litigation team represent those clients when it becomes necessary to seek judicial review of agency actions such as rules, formal adjudications, licenses, permits, and other informal adjudications.
-Our administrative litigation practice extends to include significant experience in litigating certificate of need cases, as well as penalty, exclusion, de-certification, and other similar administrative or agency enforcement actions.
+We represent hospitals and health systems, as well as health care trade associations and their members, in connection with rulemaking and adjudications before state and federal administrative agencies and in connection with challenges to agency actions brought in state and federal courts.
+Our Health Care practice litigation team represents those clients when it becomes necessary to seek judicial review of agency actions such as rules, formal adjudications, licenses, permits, and other informal adjudications.
+Our litigation has significant experience litigating certificate of need cases, as well as penalty, exclusion, de-certification, and other similar administrative or agency enforcement actions.
 By combining substantive knowledge with decades of experience appearing before and litigating against state and federal agencies, we provide value to our clients in the form of novel approaches to administrative law challenges.

 False Claims Act Investigations and Defense

-The firm represents hospitals and health systems, among numerous other providers, charged with or investigated for claims of fraud or abuse.
-Together with lawyers in our government enforcement practice, we defend claims initiated by the Department of Health and Human Services, United States Attorneys’ Offices, and the Medicaid Fraud Control Units.
+We represent hospitals and health systems, among numerous other providers, charged with or investigated for claims of fraud or abuse.
+Together with lawyers in our Investigations, Enforcement, and White Collar practice, we defend claims initiated by the Department of Health and Human Services, United States Attorneys’ Offices, and the Medicaid Fraud Control Units.
 In addition to defense of a client through an investigation, trial, and appeal, we assist in settlement of matters, development of corporate integrity agreements, and CIA compliance monitoring.
 We also assist clients with questions regarding self-disclosure to government agencies and government contractors.
 We also routinely represent clients in proactively undertaking internal investigations triggered by external inquiries and internal compliance functions, and associated representation surrounding government proffers, disclosures, repayments, and revisions to internal policies and procedures.